prajaktagd/research-paper-on-db/docs/research-paper.md

 Consider the following criteria for choosing the right database for your application:

+### CAP consideration

+CAP stands for Consistency, Availability, and Partition tolerance.
+The theorem states that you cannot achieve all the properties at the best level in a single database, as there are natural trade offs between the items.
+You can only pick two out of three at a time and that totally depends on your prioritize based on your requirements.
+For example, if your system needs to be available and partition tolerant, then you must be willing to accept some latency in your consistency requirements.
+Traditional relational databases are a natural fit for the CA side whereas non-relational database engines mostly satisfy AP and CP requirements.

+- Consistency means that any read request will return the most recent write.
+Data consistency is usually “strong” for SQL databases and for NoSQL database consistency may be anything from 'eventual' to 'strong'.
+- Availability means that a non-responding node must respond in a reasonable amount of time.
+Not every application needs to run 24/7 with 99.999% availability but most likely you will prefer a database with higher availability.
+- Partition tolerance means the system will continue to operate despite network or node failures.

 ### Cost

 Cost is always a huge factor and something to consider for a database system.
 But the cost goes beyond the obvious license costs which need to be considered and evaluated based on the value that is added.